PM-Notes/Prince2/README.md

 Qualiy Method | How will quality be judged
 Quality Skills Required | Who is qualified to check the product Quality Responsibilities | Who are the Producers, Reviewers & Approvers

+### Product Flow Diagram

+The Product Creation Sequence is depicted in the Product Flow Diagram which is used to show the order in which products must be created.

+Product = Rectangle
+External Product = Ellipse/Circle

+Time flows in one direction, either from top to bottom or left to right.